 If different wireless routers are on different channels, this is like them using different lanes on the highway.
 This means they are not affected by the other wireless networks, and Internet traffic can flow freely.
 If on the other hand they are all on the same channel, then it is like everyone sitting in one lane on a freeway, and congestion is likely to happen.

 Most routers come pre-configured to automatically pick a channel which has the lowest congestion.
-However, it is always worth checking to ensure you are not on a channel which is heavily used by neighboring WiFi users. if your router doesn’t show you neighboring WiFi networks, you can use a free tool like WiFi Analyzer which will do it for you.
+However, it is always worth checking to ensure you are not on a channel which is heavily used by neighboring WiFi users.
+If your router doesn’t show you neighboring WiFi networks, you can use a free tool like WiFi Analyzer on Android, which will do it for you.

 Test Different Features on your Router